afronski/bferl/README.md

     - Compiler to *BEAM*:
       - Compiling code from file - `bferl_app:compile_file("hello_world.bf").`
       - Compile code delivered as a string - `bferl_app:compile_code(",+.")`
-      - Both commands will produce new module with `start().` command.
+      - Both commands will produce new module with `start` command.
         - You can start it by typing `MODULE_NAME_AFTER_COMPILATION:start().`
-        - If you would like to provide a tape with input characters you can do it by:
+        - If you would like to provide a *tape* with input characters you can do it by:
           - `MODULE_NAME_AFTER_COMPILATION:start("This is input tape content.").`
     - Virtual Machine:
       - Loading code from file - `bferl_app:run_file_on_vm("hello_world.bf").`